Reginald Hall: Director of the Intelligence Divisions

 His seagoing career cut short by ill-health, Hall was appointed Director of the Intelligence Division (DID) by the Admiralty in October 1914, replacing Captain Henry Oliver.
 According to Oliver, Hall's wife wrote to him on behalf of her husband requesting that he replace Oliver in the Intelligence Division.
 Hall served as DID (the title eventually reverted to the pre-1911 "DNI") until January 1919, when he retired from active duty.
 It turned out to be a fortunate appointment, for he was responsible for building up the naval intelligence organization during the war, encouraged codebreaking and radio-intercept efforts, and provided the fleet with good intelligence, making the division the pre-eminent British intelligence agency during the war.
 He also encouraged cooperation with other British intelligence organizations, such as MI5 (under Vernon Kell), MI6 (under Mansfield Smith-Cumming) and the Special Branch of Scotland Yard (under Basil Thomson).

 Ireland

 Easter Rising

-Thanks to intercepts from Room 40, Hall was instrumental in the interception of the steamer Aud on 21 April 1916 by HMS Bluebell, which was carrying German arms to Ireland.
+Thanks to intercepts from Room 40, Hall was instrumental in the interception of the steamer Aud, which was carrying German arms to Ireland, on 21 April 1916 by HMS Bluebell.
 That morning the man who had organised the arms shipment, Sir Roger Casement, was arrested in Tralee Bay after disembarking from a German U-Boat.
-Hall was aware of the upcoming Easter Rising in Dublin, but refused to reveal his sources, so that when information of the rising did reach the government, its authenticity was questioned.
-Hall interrogated Casement and allegedly refused Casement the opportunity of making a public demand for the cancellation of the uprising.
+Hall was aware that the Easter Rising was to take place in Dublin, but refused to reveal his sources, so that when information of the rising reached the government its authenticity was questioned.
+Hall interrogated Casement and allegedly refused him the opportunity to make a public demand for the cancellation of the uprising.